Nairn: Culture

 On 27 May 1960 Nairn's The Regal Ballroom on Leopold Street played host to an act that became a huge cultural influence on the world of music.
 A cover band touring Scotland on The Beat Ballad Show Tour with Johnny Gentle as the lead vocalists and featuring three relatively unknown musicians—the founding members of The Beatles.
 John Lennon, Paul McCartney and George Harrison, who played under the name The Silver Beetles.
 The cover act's set list included Raining in My Heart by Buddy Holly and I Need Your Love Tonight by Elvis Presley.
 The Ballerina Ballroom of Nairn hosted many famous acts over the years, including Pink Floyd and The Who in 1967, Status Quo in 1970, and Fleetwood Mac and Slade in 1971.
 The town continues to host the Nairn International Jazz Festival each August, usually attracting some well-known musicians, including Bob Wilber and the Soprano Summit Jazz supergroup.

 One link to Nairn's agricultural cultural roots is the Nairn Farmer's Show, hosted by the Nairnshire Farming Society since 1798.
 The show features livestock competitions of cattle, sheep and horses with trade stands as well as craft and food fairs.
-Locals produce baked goods, honey, jams and handicrafts such as knitting to be pitted against each other in contest.
+Locals produce baked goods, honey, jams and handicrafts such as knitting to be pitted against each other in contest..

 Many of the people of Nairn have a passion for cooking and this is shown in the three-day Taste of Nairn food and drink festival event hosting the World Tattie Scone Championship.

+A mural painted at Nairn Bus Station.

 Nairn is home to the Little Theatre, run by the Nairn Drama Club, which was established in 1946.
 Each year the club produces a number of shows of varying genres, with the annual Christmas panto the largest production of all.
 The Theatre began in dilapidated premises but was rebuilt and reopened in 2004.
 In 2007 Oscar-winning actress Tilda Swinton, who lives in Nairn, created a film festival entitled "Ballerina Ballroom Cinema of Dreams", which was held in the Nairn Public Hall.
 It generated worldwide press about the festival and Nairn.

 The people of Nairn also appreciate the written arts and host for the annual Nairn Book & Arts festival in September at the Nairn Community & Arts Centre.
 Guests have included authors such as Helen Sedgwick, journalist John Sergeant and royal guest Camilla, Duchess of Cornwall.
 The events have included speakers, performers, cinema and readings of local poet Olive Fraser.